 Types of Vision Loss

-- Think you are not seeing as well as before you started taking Sabril
+- Might not be seeing as well as before starting Sabril

 - Start to trip, bump into things, or are more clumsy than usual

 - Are surprised by people or things coming in front of you that seem to come out of nowhere

 These changes can mean that you (or your child) have damage to your vision.1 If you drive and your vision is damaged by Sabril, driving might be more dangerous, or you may not be able to drive safely at all.
 You should discuss this with your doctor.

 Timing for Vision Loss

 Your doctor needs to monitor your (or your child's) vision closely while on Sabril (vigabatrin), because there is no way to predict who will experience vision loss or when it may occur.
 For some people, it develops within a few weeks after starting treatment or sooner.
 It can also occur any time during treatment, even after months or years, and there is no dose that is free from risk of vision loss.
 However, taking higher doses or taking Sabril for a longer period of time may increase the risk.
 There is a possibility that vision loss can worsen despite stopping Sabril as well.1

 Even if your (or your child's) vision seems fine, it is important that you get these regular vision tests because damage can happen to your vision before you notice any changes.
 The only way to know if you or your child is developing vision loss is to have vision tests.
 For timing of vision tests, see the Eye Care Action Plan in the next section.
 Your doctor will recommend the test or tests to have.
 Most of the tests will be done by an eye doctor.
 This doctor might use one or more of the following eye tests—or another test not listed here—to find out if you or your child is developing permanent vision loss.